indraneeldutta/calories/README.md

 1. Change the connection string in `.env` to your Mongo instance.
 2. Make sure to install dependencies to run the program.
 Run `make deps` OR manually install the deps by running
-`go get -u go.mongodb.org/mongo-driver/mongo` and `go get -u github.com/gorilla/mux`
+`go get -u go.mongodb.org/mongo-driver/mongo` and `go get -u github.com/gorilla/mux` and `go get -u github.com/joho/godotenv`
 3. run `make build` OR `go build -o bin/main`
 4. run `make run` OR `./bin/main`